openscope/openscope/documentation/airport-guides/ksjc.md

 ### Airports of interest
 #### San Jose Norman Y Mineta International SJC
 San Jose, while not NCT's major airport, is a moderately busy airport that mainly serves airports in the western United States.
-Its top domestic destinations include Los Angeles, San Diego , and Seattle.
+Its top domestic destinations include Los Angeles, San Diego, and Seattle.
 Internationally, San Jose operators mainly fly to Mexico and Canada.
 The San Jose runway configuration follows the one at nearby SFO.
 When SFO is in its west flow, so is SJC.
 When SFO is in east, so is SJC.
 San Jose uses the west-facing runways the most.
 30R is typically used for departures as it's closer to the ramp.